Sukanto Tanoto

-Sukanto Tanoto is an Indonesian businessman primarily involved in the lumber industry.
+Sukanto Tanoto, born Tan Kang Hoo (陳江和 (Tân Kang Hām); born 25 December 1949) is an Indonesian businessman primarily involved in resources-based manufacturing.
 After starting as a supplier of equipment and materials for the state-owned oil firm Pertamina, Tanoto moved into the forest industry in 1973.
 Tanoto's business interests are represented by the Royal Golden Eagle (RGE) group of companies, previously known as Raja Garuda Mas.

 Biography

 Born in Medan, North Sumatra province, Tanoto is the oldest of seven boys.
 His father was a Chinese immigrant from Putian, Fujian province.
 In 1966, Tanoto's education was abruptly interrupted after Chinese schools were shut down by then-President Suharto's new order regime.
 He was prohibited from attending national schools due to his parents' Chinese citizenship.

 When his father suffered a stroke, Tanoto was left to run the family business.
 He gradually moved beyond basic trading to winning contracts in building gas pipelines for multinationals.
-During the 1972 oil crisis that increased prices dramatically, Tanoto took advantage of clients rapidly expanding their operations.
+During the 1973 oil crisis that increased prices dramatically, Tanoto took advantage of clients rapidly expanding their operations.
 With this injection of capital, Tanoto turned his attention to another business in 1973, noticing that Indonesia exported raw logs for conversion into plywood in countries like Japan or Taiwan, before importing the finished plywood back to Indonesia at great cost.

 Tanoto recognized an opportunity to develop his own plywood mill in Indonesia but required a permit to do so.
 Under the Suharto regime, permits were sought from politicians who often served as army generals.
 Tanoto was forced to work with a general who gave his blessing and was quickly convinced of the mill's potential after seeing the completed factory, with Tanoto citing the potential value-add to Indonesia's economy and the creation of new jobs.
 The plant began operations in 1975 after being inaugurated by Suharto.
 Slowly, from the plywood business, his company branched out into palm oil as well as pulp and paper.

 Tanoto is a self-educated entrepreneur but regretted his interrupted education.
 He learned English word-for-word using a Chinese-English dictionary and finally attended business school in Jakarta in the mid-1970s.
 He also undertook further studies at INSEAD in Fontainebleau, France.

 In 1997, Tanoto elected to settle in Singapore with his family, establishing his company's headquarters there.

 Three of his children are active within RGE and its businesses.
 His son, Anderson, is an RGE director.
-His eldest daughter Imelda is a member of the RGE executive committee, while his younger daughter Belinda dedicates most of her time to the family's philanthropic arm, Tanoto Foundation.
-All four of Tanoto's children are trustee members at Tanoto Foundation.
+His eldest daughter Imelda is a member of the RGE executive committee, while his younger daughter Belinda dedicates most of her time to the family's philanthropic arm, Tanoto Foundation, of which all four of Tanoto's children are trustee members.